Writer/Surfer

 Pros: High on sustainability, low on price

-Sizing Recommendation: Size up to nearest size for half sizes
+Sizing Recommendation: Size up to the nearest size for half-sizes

-Check Price on REI Check Price on Backcountry Check Price on Amazon
+Check Price on BACKCOUNTRY Check Price on Amazon

 Bedrock Cairn Evo Sandal ($115)